plokamistr/hubspot-custom-multistep-form/README.md

 - Modify as wanted animation transitions

 ## TO IMPROVE
-- Ability to move progress bar to the bottom
 - Syntax
 - Click to progress bar and return to step clicked
 - Optimize HTML code